 If you are drowning in life and have no room for anything but survival, skip a Jesse Tree this year.
 Instead, spend your free time during Advent reading your Bible, singing carols, hanging out with family, and resting in Jesus’ love, joy, peace and hope.

-And just for fun inspiration if you decide to make your own, here are all the ones from our Jesse Tree ornament exchange!
 My friend who hosted the Jesse Tree ornament exchange made these printable cards for everyone to go along with the ornaments.
 She said I could share them with you!
 CLICK HERE TO DOWNLOAD THEM (and click here to read more details about doing a simple Jesse Tree with kids.)

 FYI – There are several different versions of a Jesse Tree, with slightly different verses to go with each day.
 But, every Jesse Tree focuses on Old Testament prophecies of Jesus’ birth and stories of people in His ancestry.
 The stories and ornaments below correspond with the cards above.
 If you order different ornaments, you might need to tweak my cards slightly.